ACEsuit/mace/docs/mace_field_models.md

 # Models
 The available models can be found in https://github.com/ilyes319/mace-field/releases/tag/fukui-1.
 There are three models with 1, 2, and 3 mace layers, all trained on 100 millions OMOL.
+Download them.
+The 1 layer is the fastest, the 2 layer is a good compromise between speed and accuracy, and the 3 layer is the most accurate but slowest.

 # How to use the model